:: taghycardia ::

 Fixing Cover Art

 Taghycardia performs cover art analysis stating a diagnosis for each mp3 folder.
 It looks if artwork is present in all or some tracks of a folder, and whether the pictures are consistent.
-Some inconsistencies may arise due to picture coding, but most often the diagnosis "Cover Art present in all/some tracks, pictures differ" means that the images are actually different.
-When this is the case, or when more than one picture is present in a folder, and none is called "cover", "front" or "folder.jpg", no measures would be taken to fix the missing cover art.
+When they are not, a diagnosis like "Cover Art present in all/some tracks, pictures differ" is shown.
+When this is the case, or when more than one picture is present in a folder, and none is called "cover", "front" or "folder.jpg" (or whatever else specified in the Manage local autoselection dialog), no measures would be taken to fix the missing cover art.
 Then, however, you'd be able to choose a picture to embed in all tracks of the folder using the internal Mass tag editor.

-With Auto fix cover art option enabled, Taghycardia picks up locally found images to embed into an album automatically on the following two conditions:
+With Cover art processing/Embed when missing option chosen, Taghycardia picks up locally found images to embed into an album automatically on the following two conditions:

 In the works: